clcr/pyeo/README.md

 ## Requirements
 Python library requirements are categorised by Platform (Operating System - OS).
 For use in the Cloud Processing platform SEPAL - pyeo is already installed in a virtual environment. <!-- This is in anticipation of pyeo SEPAL-wide venv being created -->
 SEPAL is a cloud computing platform for geospatial data which offers remote Linux Instances that are customised for performing geospatial analysis in R or Python.
-More information can be found here: https://github.com/openforis/sepal <br>.
+More information can be found here: https://github.com/openforis/sepal <br>

 Package management is performed by Conda, for instructions on how to install Conda, please refer to: https://docs.conda.io/en/latest/.
 *Note: Conda can be installed as part of Anaconda https://www.anaconda.com/*